The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 Design a USB-to-Serial communication circuit (CH340).

-• Decoupling capacitors to reduce power noise and
+• Decoupling capacitors to reduce power supply noise and

 PCB Layout and Manufacturing